 Okay, now that you’re going to be living here, not just visiting, you’ll have more time to choose more than just one vacation spot.
 And I vote you at least consider Koh Chang if you're looking to find the best Thailand beaches.
 Need a little more convincing?
 You asked.

-- Beyond Relaxing Beaches
+- Explore Beyond Relaxing Beaches

-- Quiet and Chill Vibe
+- Enjoy The Quiet and Chill Vibe

 If you want a change of scenery, go visit Lonely Beach or White Sand Beach.
 Both are jaw droppingly pretty.
 You don’t really get waves, so the water is just ideal for a swim.

 Photo taken at White Sand Beach — it's gorgeous.

 There are so many different islands in Thailand and each one is known for something different, so the cool thing is that you can really get whatever experience you want by choosing specific islands.
 Some are more touristy, some are more deserted, some are more party-ish.